mapping-elections/site/_maps/meae.congressional.congress04.ri.county.md

 the town or county level.

 Rhode Island used a statewide at-large method for electing members to Congress.
 Its two representatives were elected on separate tickets.
+The candidates for the two different tickets are distinguished below in the district column.

 ::: {.results-table}
 <table>